ctds-usyd/library-webscraping/_episodes/04-lxml.md

 * `elem.tag` is `elem`'s tag name.
 * `elem.text` is the text immediately under the node.
 (More on this below.)
 * `elem.attrib` is a dict of the attributes of `elem`.
-* `etree.tostring(elem)` translates the element back into HTML/XML.
+* `lxml.etree.tostring(elem)` translates the element back into HTML/XML.

-In the above example, we extract the first (and only) `<title>` element from the page, show its text, etc., and similar for its parent, the `<head>` node.
+In the above example, we extract the first (and only) `<title>` element from the page, show its text, etc., and do the same for its parent, the `<head>` node.
 When we print the text of that parent node, we see that it consists of two blank lines.
+Why?

 > ## Whose text is it anyway?
 > `tree.css('head')[0].text` will not include the title text despite the `<title>` node being inside the `<head>` node.